 13 Ways To Keep the Thrill in Your Relationship

-Quick & easy tips to lasting happiness in your relationship
+Quick and easy tips to lasting happiness in your relationship.

 Whether you have been together for a few months or for decades, it is important to take steps to maintain some spark in your relationship.
 Some consistency can be nice in a relationship, but variation from the everyday routine is important to make things more fun.
 If you are in a monogamous relationship, that variety needs to come from within your partnership.

 While it would be wonderful for you two to get away to some exotic island where you could spend days sipping coconut-flavored drinks on the beach, you also want to have some ways to electrify your relationship during your normal days.

 Here are 13 great ways to put some spark back into your relationship that don’t take a lot of time or money but can be pretty powerful when you apply them.

 1. Let’s get physical.
 Physical touch is key to a significant relationship.
 Sure, this includes sex, but also so much more.
 Give your partner a hug, rub his back, hold her hand, offer a massage.
 Oxytocin is released with physical touch, which has been shown to give lots of benefits, from feeling closer to being more generous and even having a stronger immune system.

 2. Smile!
 You’re on camera.
 Pretend as if a camera is following you around every time you interact with your spouse (except when you are having X-rated time).
 How would you want to act if you knew you were being watched by others?
 Kind, thoughtful, easygoing?
 Now act like that every time you are with your partner.

 3. Say “I’m sorry."
 We all mess up from time to time, say things we later regret, and do things we really shouldn’t.
 And yet, so often we justify these actions, to ourselves and our partners.
 This can lead to resentment and defensiveness—not the ingredients for a happy relationship.
 Next time you mess up, admit your mistake and move on.
 It will help your partner feel closer to you.